 It’s a good idea to take one every so often to help you feel better, and some people even take them before bed.
 If you want to get some serious work done late at night, you can have it.
 But you shouldn’t make it a routine part of your nightly routine to consume it.

-So how long does espresso last?
+So how long does an espresso shot last?
 The effects of that first cup of espresso won’t be felt for another half hour or so, but they’ll keep you going strong for hours.
 After five hours, your body has absorbed roughly half of the caffeine, but it still remains, albeit in dwindling proportions.
 How long that lasts depends on the individual’s sensitivity to caffeine and metabolic rate.

 RELATED READS: